Hackbridge Primary School Nursery Admission Arrangements for Entry in 2022/2023

 b) Where there are professionally supported medical reasons or exceptional social reasons why a child should attend a particular nursery (see notes at 2).

-Where oversubscription occurs in categories (a)-(c) above, the subsequent criterion will be applied as a tie-breaker.
+Where oversubscription occurs in categories (a)-(c) above, the following criterion (d) will be applied as a tie-breaker.
 If oversubscription occurs in category (d), and home to school distance is equal, rank order will be randomly generated.

 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in section 22(1) of the Children Act 1989).
 A previously looked after child is a child who was adopted, or subject to a residence order, a child arrangements order, or special guardianship order, immediately following having been looked after.